I have written a post here on how to go about studying Jyotish systematically. If you follow it, you will be a really

 Software will be necessary as most of the newer astrologers do not study the math involved.
 The best free software is Jagannath Hora.
 Paid ones are several.
-A daily panchangam is necessary, I use Drik Panchang app on my iPhone.
-It also has an android app, is is adequate for students.
+A daily panchangam is necessary.
+I use Drik Panchang app on my iPhone, it also has an android app, is is adequate for students.

 And practice daily, train your mind to see patterns.
 Be dispassionate and detached, you are now a student of human nature.